patelpurvip/SQL-HR-dummydata/README.md

 2. Create a histogram to visualize the most common salary ranges for employees.
 3. Create a bar chart of average salary by title.

+### Bonus Analysis
+The bonus exercise is housed in the `SQLAlchemy-Additional-Analysis.ipynb` file.
 > Before running the code in the jupyter notebook, you will need to create a file entitled config.py to access the local Postgres database, with two lines of content, as follows:

 > user = "YOUR USERNAME HERE"

 > password = "YOUR PASSWORD HERE"

-### Bonus Analysis
-The bonus exercise is housed in the `SQLAlchemy-Additional-Analysis` file.
 The analysis generated the following visualizations:

 ### MOST COMMON EMPLOYEE SALARY RANGES
 ![Histogram](Images/histogram.png)